notKimu/kimu-underground/src/lib/stories/programming.md

 In my boredom and to escape my eternal suffering I joined a Minecraft server, MadKaos.
 <br />
-It was a dumpster fire from the start, but the community was very welcoming and I enjoyed a lot being with them, so with time I started to help more and more there, to the point they mistaked me with the moderators.
+It was a dumpster fire from the start, but the community was very welcoming and I enjoyed a lot being with them, so with time I started to help more and more there to the point they mistaked me with the moderators.
 <br /><br />

 I met a lot of people there, we still have a small friend group that we made after the server closed.
 <br />
+For the story I am telling there are a few persons I met that are important, mainly the admin team from Rubius, Licorn3 and Sammwy.